bobertlo/vmd/README.md

    - tres
    - trois

-Note that each level of the list applies its indentation on top of the previous item's indentation.
+Note that each level of the list applies its precise indentation in addition to the indentation from the parent list.